Religious vows: In the Lutheran Church

+Evangelical-Lutheran religious orders, such Daughters of Mary (sisters who have a devotion to the Blessed Virgin Mary), and The Congregation of the Servants of Christ (monks who follow the Rule of Saint Benedict), take solemn vows of poverty, chastity, and obedience.

 In the Anglican Communion

 In the Eastern Orthodox Church

 Although the taking of vows was not a part of the earliest monastic foundations (the wearing of a particular monastic habit is the earliest recorded manifestation of those who had left the world), vows did come to be accepted as a normal part of the tonsure service in the Christian East.
 Previously, one would simply find a spiritual father and live under his direction.
 Once one put on the monastic habit, it was understood that one had made a lifetime commitment to God and would remain steadfast in it to the end.
 Over time, however, the formal Tonsure and taking of vows was adopted to impress upon the monastic the seriousness of the commitment to the ascetic life he or she was adopting.

 The vows taken by Orthodox monks are: Chastity, poverty, obedience, and stability.
 The vows are administered by the abbot or hieromonk who performs the service.
 Following a period of instruction and testing as a novice, a monk or nun may be tonsured with the permission of the candidate's spiritual father.
 There are three degrees of monasticism in the Orthodox Church: The ryassaphore (one who wears the ryassa – however, there are no vows at this level – the Stavrophore (one who wears the cross), and the Schema-monk (one who wears the Great Schema; i.e., the full monastic habit).
 The one administering the tonsure must be an ordained priest, and must be a monk of at least the rank he is tonsuring the candidate into.
 However, a Bishop (who, in the Orthodox Church, must always be a monk) may tonsure a monk or nun into any degree regardless of his own monastic rank.